Home How it works The Diagnostic The Blueprint The Category Control The Problem FAQ PressAbout

 The strategy was right.
 What broke it was ten reasonable-looking decisions made under pressure.

-Control exists for that moment.
+The Category Control exists for that moment.
 Not to manage execution.
 To protect the position while execution scales.

 What it protects